Naxalbari

-Naxalbari (Bengali: Nôkśālbāṛi, /bn/; also spelled Naksalbari) is a village in the Naxalbari CD block in the Siliguri subdivision of the Darjeeling district in the state of West Bengal, India.
-Naxalbari is known for being the site of a 1967 revolt that eventually led to the Naxalite–Maoist insurgency.
+Naxalbari (Bengali: Nôkśālbāṛi, /bn/; also spelled Naksalbari) is a village in the Naxalbari Community Development Block in the Siliguri subdivision of Darjeeling district, in the Indian state of West Bengal.
+Located in the Terai region near the border with Nepal, it is known as the site of a 1967 peasant uprising that inspired the Naxalite movement in India.
+The surrounding area is predominantly agricultural, with tea estates, forests and small villages.

 History

 Naxalbari became famous for being the site of a left-wing poor peasants uprising in 1967, which began with the "land to tiller" slogan, an uprising continuing to this day (see Naxalite).

 The Naxalbari uprising was triggered on 25 May 1967 at Bengai Jote village in Naxalbari when the police opened fire on a group of villagers who were demanding their right to the crops at a particular piece of land.
-The firing killed 9 adults and 2 unknown children.
+The firing killed nine adults and two children, whose identities were not officially recorded.

-The CPI (ML) have put up busts of Lenin, Stalin, Mao and Charu Majumder on that piece of land.
-The spot has Bengai Jote Primary School next to it.
-There is a memorial column erected that has the names of the people who died during the police firing.
-The names are 1.
-Dhaneswari Devi (F), 2.
-Simaswari Mullick (F), 3.
-Nayaneswari Mullick (F), 4.
-Surubala Burman (F), 5.
-Sonamati Singh (F), 6.
-Fulmati Devi (F), 7.
-Samsari Saibani (F), 8.
-Gaudrau Saibani (M), 9.
-Kharsingh Mullick (M) and "two children".
+The CPI (ML) has erected busts of Lenin, Stalin, Mao and Charu Majumder at the site of the 1967 police firing, adjacent to Bengai Jote Primary School.
+A memorial column lists the names of those killed in the incident, including Dhaneswari Devi, Simaswari Mullick, Nayaneswari Mullick, Surubala Burman, Sonamati Singh, Fulmati Devi, Samsari Saibani, Gaudrau Saibani, Kharsingh Mullick and two children.